 - A law firm partner prosecuted by the United States Attorney’s Office for the Eastern District of New York for insider trading.

 - The Chief Financial Officer of a publicly traded company investigated by the United States Attorney’s Office for the Southern District of New York and the Securities and Exchange Commission.

 - A hedge fund and its principals in an insider trading investigation by the United States Attorney’s Office for the District of New Jersey and the Securities and Exchange Commission.

-- Conducting a compliance review of pari-mutuel wagering distributions for the New York Racing Association.
+- Conducted internal investigations and compliance reviews for the New York Racing Association.

 - A partner at a prominent consulting firm who became a key witness in the insider trading trial of Raj Rajaratnam.